SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 • Pleasant Hill: Viewing party at College Park High School fields, suggested donation of $4 per person, fields open at 6:30 p.m., fireworks around 8:45 p.m.

-• Richmond: 3rd of July fireworks and celebration at Marina Bay Park
+• Richmond: 3rd of July fireworks and celebration at Marina Bay Park, show starts at 9:15 pm

 Additional Fourth of July Activities in the East Bay

-Antioch: This year's Antioch celebration offers a fun evening of events with a parade which starts at 4 p.m.
-Other fun things to do include live music, entertainment, local food trucks and family-friendly games.
-The fireworks start at around dusk p.m.
+Antioch: This year's Antioch celebration promises a fun-filled evening of events, featuring a parade that begins at 4 p.m.
+Other fun things to do include live music, entertainment, local food trucks, and family-friendly games.
+The fireworks start at around dusk.
 Most events will be at the riverfront in downtown Antioch.

-Benicia (7/3): Torchlight Parade starts at 6:30 pm in downtown along First Street, you'll find dancers, floats and other entertainment.
+Benicia (7/3): The Torchlight Parade starts at 6:30 pm in downtown Benicia, along First Street, where you'll find dancers, floats, and other entertainment.

 Danville: This year's annual parade in Danville is from 9 a.m. to 12 p.m.
 The route starts at Hartz and Railroad Avenues and ends at San Ramon Valley Blvd. and Sycamore Valley Road.
-The parade includes over 150 entries, including bands and floats, and attracts more than 40,000 attendees each year.
-This year's theme is "Celebrating our Educators."
+The parade features over 150 entries, including bands and floats, and draws more than 40,000 attendees annually.
+It usually lasts between 2.5 and 3 hours.

-Fremont: This years parade is on July 4th and the theme is "Happiness Is..."
-The live parade starts at 10 am sharp.
-It starts near the Fremont Main Library on Paseo Padre Parkway.
+Fremont: This year's parade is scheduled for July 4th, with the theme "Best Day Ever."
+The live parade begins at 10:00 a.m. sharp.
+It begins near the Fremont Center, specifically at the Palo Alto Medical Center located on Paseo Padre Parkway.
 It ends at Capitol Avenue and Liberty Street.

 Martinez: This year's Fourth of July celebrations in Martinez will take place on July 4.
 The annual parade starts at 10 a.m. from Court and Main Streets and makes its way to Alhambra Avenue and Main Street.

-Moraga: You will find communities activities throughout the day including a parade, family friendly events, and fireworks.
-It starts with the dog parade at 11 am and ends with fireworks at 9:30 pm.
+Moraga: You will find community activities throughout the day, including a parade, family-friendly events, and fireworks.
+It begins with the dog parade at 11:00 a.m. and concludes with fireworks at 9:30 p.m.

-Richmond: This city of Richmond celebrates early again this year on July 3rd.
+Richmond: This city of Richmond celebrates its early July 3rd again this year.
 Head down to Marina Bay Park from 5 pm to 10 pm to enjoy live blues music, food vendors, and the interactive Fun Zone for kids.
-Fireworks begin around 9:15 pm with a display that last around 20 minutes.
+Fireworks begin around 9:15 pm with a display that lasts around 20 minutes.

-San Pablo: Fourth of July activities include live entertainment, kids games, and food & drinks.
-All events start at 5 pm at the San Pablo Community Center.
+San Pablo: Fourth of July activities include live entertainment, kids' games, and food & drinks.
+All events begin at 5:00 p.m. at the San Pablo Community Center.
 Admission is free, but there is a cost for the games and activities.
-It ends with a new aerial drone light show and ends 10 pm.
+It ends with an aerial drone light show and ends at 10 pm.

-San Ramon: The celebration features music from The Boys of Summer.
+San Ramon: The celebration features music from Billy Nation, the premier Billy Joel Concert Experience.
 You will also find beer, wine, food, water, and other treats for sale.
-It starts at 5 pm at the San Ramon Central Park Amphitheater.
+It starts at 5:00 p.m. and runs until around 8:00 p.m. at the San Ramon Central Park Amphitheater.

 South Bay & Peninsula Fireworks